Viper Island

 Viper Island is an island of the Andaman Islands.
-It belongs to the South Andaman district of the Andaman and Nicobar Islands.
+It belongs to the South Andaman district of the Andaman and Nicobar Islands of India.

-The island lies 4 km west of Port Blair.
+The island lies 4 km west of Sri Vijaya Puram.

 History

-Viper Island derives its name from the vessel H.M.S.
-Viper in which Lt.
+Viper Island derives its name from the vessel HMS Viper in which Lt.
 Archibald Blair came to Andaman and Nicobar Islands in 1789.
 The vessel, it is believed, met with an accident and its wreckage was found near the island.

 This small island was the site of the jail where the British used to imprison convicts and political prisoners.
 It has the ruins of a gallows atop a hillock.

 The jail was abandoned when the Cellular Jail was constructed in 1906.

 In any talk about Andaman and its role in the freedom struggle, it is the Cellular Jail that finds frequent mention.
 But, many years before the Cellular Jail was constructed, it was the jail at Viper Island that was used by the British to inflict the worst form of torture and hardship on those who strove to free the country from the British rule.